Essex County Court Records

 MassachusettsCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MassachusettsCourts.us are subject to the Terms of Service and Privacy Notice.

-Essex County, located in northeastern Massachusetts, encompasses cities and towns including Salem, Lawrence, Lynn, Haverhill, Newburyport, and Peabody.
-The county’s court system handles a substantial volume of cases each year across criminal, civil, family, and probate matters.
-Whether you need to look up an active case, retrieve historical filings, or obtain certified copies of court documents, understanding which court holds the records you need and how to access them is essential.
+Essex County sits in northeastern Massachusetts, covering cities and towns like Salem, Lawrence, Lynn, Haverhill, Newburyport, and Peabody.
+Its court system handles a large volume of criminal, civil, family, and probate cases every year.
+Whether you're tracking down an active case, pulling historical filings, or getting certified copies of court documents, the first step is knowing which court holds the records you need.

 How to Look Up a Court Case in Essex County?

-Residents and members of the public searching for court records in Essex County can begin by using the resources available through MassachusettsCourts.us, which provides information about courthouses, case lookup tools, and filing procedures across the state.
-Beyond that website, the Massachusetts Trial Court offers several methods for locating case information, including online searches, in-person visits to clerk’s offices, and written requests by mail.
+Start with MassachusettsCourts.us, which lists courthouse locations, case lookup tools, and filing procedures across the state.
+Beyond that, the Massachusetts Trial Court offers several ways to find case information — online searches, in-person visits to clerks' offices, and written requests by mail.

-The Massachusetts Trial Court Case Search is a free electronic resource that allows users to look up case information by party name, case number, or attorney name.
-This tool covers District Court, Superior Court, Boston Municipal Court, and Housing Court records.
-Not all case types appear in the online system, however, and certain sealed or impounded records will not be visible.
+The Massachusetts Trial Court Case Search is a free tool that lets you search by party name, case number, or attorney name.
+It covers District Court, Superior Court, Boston Municipal Court, and Housing Court records.
+Keep in mind that not every case type appears in the online system, and sealed or impounded records won't show up at all.

-Essex County is served by multiple court locations.
-The primary courts handling records include:
+Essex County is served by several court locations.
+The primary courts that handle records include:

 Address: 56 Federal Street, Salem, MA 01970